The Word “Leader”

 According to Dominik Frisby in his wonderful book “Daylight Robbery,” the typical American in 2018 had 38% of everything he owned taken from him through taxation, not including inflation.
 If you include inflation (not the patent lie that is CPI), which is impossible for anyone to know exactly at any given time, our typical American certainly has at least 50% of his wealth confiscated by the government year over year.

+In light of all this, it’s no wonder we refer to them as leaders.
 What would we possibly do without them?

 Generation alpha (humans born between 2010 and 2025) is coming online (my little nephews are among them!).
 Like their older Gen Z brothers and sisters, they’re joining the world at a time when the state is more powerful than it’s ever been in the US.
-They don’t have any different experience – they would be likely to seriously ask the above question – what would we possibly do without our leaders running everything and protecting us?
+They don’t have any different experience—they would be likely to seriously ask the above question—what would we possibly do without our leaders running everything and protecting us?

 The term “leader” does give a person a certain indispensable aura in their role.
 The more trouble on the horizon, the more someone whom we refer to as a leader will be looked to for guidance and solutions.
-Maybe that’s why politicians cause a lot of trouble.
+Perhaps that’s why politicians cause a lot of trouble.

 But are politicians actually leaders?